thorntail-examples/rest-http-secured-redhat/README.md

     mvn fabric8:deploy -Popenshift
     ```

-3. Make yourself familiar with the routes to the Red Hat SSO server and the WildflySwarm server.
+3. Make yourself familiar with the routes to the Red Hat SSO server and the WildflySwarm service.
 We will refer to these two addresses as `<RED_HAT_SSO>` and `<SWARM_SERVICE>` respectively.

   You can do this using the OpenShift web console or using the command line: